-GNDR 501G Research and Theory in Gender Studies
+GNDR 501G, Theories and Methodologies in Gender, 4 credits

 This course studies various theoretical, historical, and research perspectives in Gender Studies.
 Students will employ and evaluate relevant critical theories and methods while interrogating how gender is implicated in and intermeshed with racial, ethnic, and class dynamics.
 The course will engage with cultural and political theories of the social construction of gender and gender difference, examining gender themes in a variety of primary and secondary materials.